mceme/ImageCoin/doc/shared-libraries.md

 ### API

-The interface is defined in the C header `imgconsensus.h` located in  `src/script/imagecoinconsensus.h`.
+The interface is defined in the C header `imagecoinconsensuss.h` located in  `src/script/imagecoinconsensus.h`.

 #### Version